The green glow of dark-tainted earth.

 “Stop!”
 Aethelwolfe yelled.
 “If you go for her, we can’t hold the shield.”

-The Legion ships opened fire, the fel magic hurtled down toward the platform.
+The Yunai ships opened fire, the Yunai magic hurtled down toward the platform.
 Fynn resisted his emotional response, putting his focus back in the protection spell.

 The enemy blasts hit the platform and the world went white around them.

-She threw a hammer of pure Light, the throw piercing the darkness and clearing a path to the demon commander Imonar.
-It crashed against the demon’s chest and knocked him off his feet.
+She threw a hammer, the weapon piercing the darkness and clearing a path to the Yunai commander.
+It crashed against the creature’s chest and knocked him off his feet.
 As he fell backward, Iliera was already airborne.
-She slammed her shield into this throat, spinning her blade and thrusting it downward through the demon’s breastplate.
+She slammed her shield into this throat, spinning her blade and thrusting it downward through the Yunai’s breastplate.

 “We’ve gotta get out there,” Fynn said, pulling his blade down and moving to the shield wall.
-“The Legion ships will come back around soon.”
+“The Yunai ships will come back around soon.”

 “It’s not that easy,” Aethelwolfe replied.
 “The energy we poured into this shield.
 We can’t just take it down.”